 - Installation: The artist will be required to assist with the installation of the artwork.
 Appropriate signage will be agreed upon by the artist and the Committee and will be mounted near the artwork.

-- Maintenance: The artist will be available to assist with maintenance during the 11 months the work is on display.
+- Maintenance: The artist will be available to assist with maintenance during the time the work is on display.
 Neither the Committee, nor the College, is responsible for any damage to the piece while it is installed at the site location.

 - Removal and Site Restoration: The removal of the work is the responsibility of the artist.
 The artist is also responsible for restoring the site to its original condition, as necessary.